 Construction Management Services

 Donley’s is serving as construction manager on a new 89,000 sq. ft. building on Tri-C’s Westshore campus.
-The 2-3 story building building will host a mix of medium and standard size classrooms, and will also include Information Technology and Engineering teaching labs, administration and faculty offices, food service for the entire classroom, a new loading dock, and dining/event space.
+The 2-3 story building will host a mix of medium and standard size classrooms, and will also include Information Technology and Engineering teaching labs, administration and faculty offices, food service for the entire classroom, a new loading dock, and dining/event space.
 Donley’s will also be overseeing small renovations to the existing Health Careers and Services Building on their Westshore campus.
-We are scheduled to break ground in march 2018.
+We are scheduled to complete this project in the Summer of 2019.

 The 50,300 sq. ft. facility is located on 30 acres on the north side of Lorain Road and will be highly visible from Interstate 480, Interstate 80/Ohio Turnpike and easily accessed from state Route 10.
 These 30 acres give UH enough land to expand the facility if needed in the future.